 3. Jewelry Cleaner.

 You can purchase jewelry cleaner that you can use at home.
 This jewelry cleaner is made to clean the jewelry safely and effectively.
 However, again, ensure that you are carefully cleaning your jewelry.
-For jewelry cleaner, you will want to lay out a towel on the table.
+You will want to lay out a towel on the table for a jewelry cleaner.
 This way will protect your table from any splashes that might happen.
-Be sure that you have your bowl of warm water ready for rinsing, and follow the jewelry cleaner's instructions.
+Be sure that you have your bowl of warm water ready for rinsing and follow the jewelry cleaner's instructions.

 4. Ultrasonic jewelry cleaner.

-There are ultrasonic jewelry cleaners that used to shine up jewelry in jewelry stores.
+There are ultrasonic jewelry cleaners which used to shine up jewelry in jewelry stores.
 However, there are smaller versions that we can have at home.
 These use dish soap or the jewelry cleaner above to clean the jewelry.
 This way is a very effective cleaning but can, over time, loosen stones.
 So, keep that in mind if you are cleaning gold jewelry with diamonds or stones.

 All of these methods of cleaning your jewelry are simple and can give you some fantastic results.
 If you are a person that uses your hands a lot, then you can prevent needing to clean your rings but take them off when you are doing projects that will get your jewelry dirty in the first place.
 You shouldn't wear your jewelry while swimming in a pool or otherwise.
 Avoid wearing your jewelry while cleaning your home with harsh chemicals and while showering.
 A little prevention of getting your jewelry full of soap, introduced to harsh chemicals, or full of dirt, can go a long way.